calume/agileFlex/Forecasting/README.md

 **Figure 3:** Mean Absolute Error for forecasting methods by season

-The persistence forecast has the highest maximum error in all seasons bar winter where the GMM performs particularly badly, The DA GMM provides a significant improvement (~5% reduction) in maximum error compared to DA persistence in Autumn.

-Although the GMM has a higher NMAE, and seems to perform worse than persistence DA forecast in summer, it generally has a tighter error distribution (bar summer).
-It is worth investigating if it tends to over or under predict, overpredicting could be useful for more conservative estimates.
+Again there is little to choose between the Persistence and GMM forecasts.

-The Intraday GMM forecast has much tighter error distributions particularly in summer where the maximum error is 14% compared to over 20% for the Day ahead methods (including outliers).
+The Intraday GMM forecast has tighter error distributions particularly in summer where the maximum error is 14% compared to over 20% for the Day ahead methods.
 Given that PV output is at its highest in Summer, this improved intraday forecast will be particularly useful in reducing uncertainty of network congestion caused by high PV output.

 ### PV error timeseries